1minshop/sink/README.md

 - Pricing page (`/pricing`) which connects to Stripe Checkout
 - Dashboard pages with CRUD operations on users/teams
 - **Product Management** with image upload capabilities
-- **Subdomain Shopfront** - Automatic routing to individual stores via subdomains
+- **Subdomain Shopfront** - Validated user-specific stores via subdomains
+- **User Validation** - Only registered users can have shopfronts
 - Basic RBAC with Owner and Member roles
 - Subscription management with Stripe Customer Portal
 - Email/password authentication with JWTs stored to cookies